eosbuddy/neo_dashboard/README.md

 neo_dashboard
 =============

 The neo_dashboard module is a fork of the dashboard module in drupal project.
+The current module is only for Drupal 6; I am working on making it work for Drupal 7.
 It is a tool for providing personalized dashboard interfaces, similar to iGoogle or MyYahoo.

 Improvements in Neo Dashboard: (1) The dashboards so created can be shared with users
                                    (public dashboard is default behaviour - it can be